-Spanish Grade One Curriculum
+Spanish Grade Two Curriculum

 The curriculum for the Elementary Spanish Program is based on the guidelines of the Milton Public School Curriculum, the Curriculum Frameworks of the Commonwealth of Massachusetts and the National Standards for Foreign Languages.
-In Grade One, Spanish instruction is designed to generate interest and enthusiasm for the target language through a wide range of communicative and hands-on activities.
+In Grade Two, Spanish instruction is designed to develop students' linguistic proficiency and interest for Hispanic culture through a wide range of communicative and hands-on activities.
 The teaching of Spanish at the elementary level is content-based and interdisciplinary.
-First Grade students will learn and use Spanish vocabulary and simple grammar structures while developing communicative skills and acquiring knowledge in Math, Language Arts, Social Studies, Science, Art, and Music.
+Second Grade students will continue to learn and use Spanish vocabulary and simple grammar structures while developing communicative skills and acquiring knowledge in Math, Language Arts, Social Studies, Science, Art, and Music.

 The class meets on a weekly basis for 30 minutes.
-Typical activities include vocabulary routines (greetings, date, weather, etc), songs and poetry, Total Physical Response activities (TPR engage children in active, physical activities and interactions in the target language, such as in Simon Says), role playing, games, content-based exercises and applications, fiction and non-fiction read aloud, and introduction to Hispanic cultures and traditions.
+Typical activities include vocabulary routines (greetings, date, weather, etc), songs and poetry, Total Physical Response activities (TPR engages children in active, physical activities and interactions in the target language such as in Simon Says), charades, directed drawing, choral reading, role playing, games, content-based exercises and applications (as in Everyday Math for calendar and counting), fiction and non-fiction read aloud, and continuing exposure to Hispanic cultures and traditions.
 Each term, your child will earn an "S" for satisfactory, or an "N" for needs improvement.
 Grades are based upon class participation and benchmark assessments.